Rogers approves new entertainment district at Promenade

 “We love it here,” he said.
 “The location is just growing with the construction next door and the traffic on Bellview is great for us.”

 Peerson supports being part of the new Bellview Entertainment District.
-The City of Rogers said it was the businesses in the Promenade area that brought the interest for creating this district forward.
+The City of Rogers said it was the businesses in the Promenade area that brought the interest in creating this district forward.

 “We’re looking forward to and we hope the city approves it,” he said.